thedataincubator/ds30/README.md

 A quick demo illustrating a few data science techniques, and all in 30 minutes!

 ## Requirements:
-You'll need to install the requirements
+NOTE: All code written below are done in python2, using python3 will not work You'll need to install the requirements
 ```
 pip install -r requirements.txt